 Nectar, Octenol, and Pollination Role of Male Mosquito

-Depending on the species, male mosquitoes spend most of their time feeding on nectar and detect octenol from plants, acting as tiny pollinators and harmless pests.
+Depending on the species, male mosquitoes spend most of their time feeding on nectar and detect octenol from plants, and pose no threat to people.

 Why Male Mosquitoes Are Harmless and Don’t Bite